SimpleDaemons/simple-sftpd/docs/examples/README.md

 # Examples

-This section provides practical examples and code samples for using Simple FTP Daemon in various scenarios.
+This section provides practical examples and code samples for using Simple-Secure FTP Daemon in various scenarios.

 ## 🚀 Quick Start Examples